 Together We Stand was not the first series to be drastically retooled in an attempt to boost ratings or to replace a departed star.
 ABC’s Burke’s Law was revamped as Amos Burke, Secret Agent in September 1965 for its third season, which turned out to be its last.
 NBC’s Spencer was pulled off the air in January 1985 after just six episodes when star Chad Lowe left; it returned a few months later as Under One Roof and was soon cancelled for good.

 In Nothing Is Easy, the Randall family faced life without patriarch David.
 Lori returned to work and school, studying to become a stenographer.
-Joining the cast was Julia Migenes as bitter divorcee Marion Simmons, the Randall's neighbor.
-In the first episode of the revamped series, the adoption agency that placed Sam and Sally with the Randalls reconsiders its decision in light of due to David's passing.
+Joining the cast was Julia Migenes as bitter divorcee Marion Simmons, who lived next door to the Randalls.
+In the first episode of the revamped series, the adoption agency that placed Sam and Sally with the Randalls reconsiders its decision in light of due to David’s passing.

 Airing opposite “The Two Mrs. Grenvilles, Part 1” on NBC and “Romancing the Stone” on ABC, Nothing Is Easy drew an 11.4 rating and ranked 60th for the week, while Designing Women did slightly better with a 14.5 rating, ranking 44th for the week .
 By comparison, “The Two Mrs. Grenvilles, Part 1” had a 23.4 rating and “Romancing the Stone” a 20.5.
 The following week, opposite “Amerika, Part I” on ABC and “The Facts of Life Down Under” on NBC, Nothing Is Easy fell to a 10.0 rating and ranked 67th for the week .